Dec 9 2021

 Dr. Merghoub directs the Ludwig Collaborative Laboratory and the Swim Across America Laboratory at Memorial Sloan Kettering (MSK).
 I am a member researcher of the Parker Institute for Cancer Immunotherapy at MSK.
 I also lead the biorepository for the Melanoma Service at MSK.
-My research projects focus on investigating the means for developing immune-based therapies to treat cancer.
-In addition, some of my work aims to study the pathogenesis and treatment of melanoma as a model system and is directed in part at developing tools to study melanoma, lung cancer and immune responses in multiple cancers.
-My projects are heavily collaborative in nature across different disciplines at MSK
+My research project investigates the means for developing immune-based therapies to treat cancer.
+In addition, some of my work aims to study the pathogenesis and treatment of melanoma as a model system and is directed in part at developing tools to study melanoma, lung cancer, and immune responses in multiple cancers.
+My projects are heavily collaborative across different disciplines at MSK.